 How to Draw an Effective Flowchart

-- Agree on a standard flowchart symbol set to use.
-Alternatively, a company standard may be available.
-It is important to agree a standard as there are several conflicting common uses.
+- Agree on standard flowchart symbols as there are several conflicting common uses.

-- Draw a start terminator box at the top of the work area.
+- Draw a start box at the top of the work area.

 - Add the first box below the start box, identifying the first action simply by asking, "What happens first?".
 Add an appropriate box around it.